adrianbanks/adrianbanks.github.io/about.md

 I am now a software engineer by trade, working for a software house which produces database tools for developers.

+### Developer!
+Developer!
+Developer!
+Events

+I am a co-organiser of [DDD East Anglia](https://www.dddeastanglia.com), one of [many DDD events](/ddd.html) that are held around the world.
+I have also [attended many DDD events](/ddd-attendance.html) over the years.

 ### Stackoverflow

 I have been an active contributor to [Stackoverflow](http://stackoverflow.com) for many years.
 I find it an invaluable resource for modern software development, but also a useful tool for learning new things.